eea/eea.docker.cron/README.md

 # eea.docker.cron

-Easy easiest cron container you could imagine.
+The easiest cron container you could imagine.

 ### Usage
 List your jobs in an environment variable.